aimee-ault/aimeeault.com/_posts/2016-02-05-how-to-use-searchkick-and-elasticsearch-in-your-rails-app.md

 And you'll find plenty of demos and tutorials for that all over the place, but who ever needs the simplest use case?

-#### I had a few different needs:
+### I had a couple of different needs.

+#### Scoping

-* Because Searchkick uses ElasticSearch, you can't chain scopes off of the model prior to running the search like so:
+Because Searchkick uses ElasticSearch, you can't chain scopes off of the model prior to running the search like so:

 ```ruby
 pry(main) > User.active.search("bob")
 ```

-I mean, you can, but it'll ignore the named scope and still run your search against _all_ User records.
+I mean, you can, but it'll ignore the named scope and still run your search against _all_ `User` records.
 So I needed to be able to account for different scopes, and the above piece of code simply does not work and cannot be made to work.

+#### Sorting

-* I needed to be able to sort my results by a variety of things which weren't necessarily attributes on the model itself.
-For example: I needed to sort by the time difference between the model's created_at attribute and its updated_at attribute.
-Or I needed to sort by the created_at timestamp on a child association.
+I needed to be able to sort my results by a variety of things which weren't necessarily attributes on the model itself.
+For example: I needed to sort by the time difference between the model's `created_at` attribute and its `updated_at` attribute.
+Or I needed to sort by the `created_at` timestamp on a child association.
 ElasticSearch's DSL supports a sort order constraint, but how do you sort by a value that isn't indexed with the model?

+#### Simplification

-* As I started to index more things, I noticed my controller logic was growing wily.
+As I started to index more things, I noticed my controller logic was growing wily.
 I needed some sort of presenter type class or simply a PORO to organize my Searchkick search.

 So I'm going to walk through how I developed this search feature, stopping to explain my thought process along the way.
 Because I didn't feel like getting sued by my employer for any potential intellectual property theft, I've used a completely different search feature that has absolutely nothing to do with what I was originally building a search for.
 Once I was finished writing this code, I was able to roll out a second sortable, filterable, search tool for another model in about 20 minutes reusing the same pattern.

 ### Where I Started

-I wanted to index a model called Movie.
-Each Movie is directed by a Director and has many Actor records through a relational model called ActorRole.
-Searchkick allows you to override which columns are used in searches via a method called search_data.
+I wanted to index a model called `Movie`.
+Each `Movie` is directed by a `Director` and has many `Actor` records through a relational model called `ActorRole`.
+Searchkick allows you to override which columns are used in searches via a method called `search_data`.

 My first step is to find out what things I need to index here!

 ```ruby
 class Movie < ActiveRecord::Base
   searchkick